mattcroat/joy-of-code/posts/sveltekit-endpoints/sveltekit-endpoints.md

 I use this method for the page you're reading!
 I encourage you to open the network tab to see it in action.

-Hope you learned about the difference between standalone page endpoints and page endpoints and know when to use each one or both if you need it.
+Hope you learned about the difference between standalone endpoints and page endpoints and know when to use each one or both if you need it.

 Thanks for reading! 🏄️